 The recently created Planning Subcommittee met for the first time at City Hall on October 9th.

-The committee – which is comprised of three Planning Commissioners: Bill Harp, Elizabeth Davis Morton and Kelley Nisbet – has been charged with reviewing the Winchester-Clark County Zoning Ordinance and reporting back to the Planning Commission.
+The committee – which is comprised of three Planning Commissioners: Bill Harp, Elizabeth Morton and Kelley Nisbet – has been charged with reviewing the Winchester-Clark County Zoning Ordinance and reporting back to the Planning Commission.
 The Planning Commission will then make recommendations to the Fiscal Court and City Commission.

 Though much of the hour and forty-five minute-long meeting was devoted to discussing procedural matters and timelines, there were several notable points of discussion.